chaplinjs/chaplin/README.md

     historyURL: (params) ->
       if params.id then "likes/#{params.id}" else ''

-    # startup method is empty here
+    # initialize method is empty here

     index: (params) ->
       @collection = new Likes()